IFFranciscoME/iffranciscome.com/content/jobs/ITESO/index.md

 ---

-One of my activities is research about Financial Machine Learning, Explainable/Ethical ML, and most recently Decentralize Finance.
+One of my activities is research about Financial Machine Learning, Explainable/Ethical ML, and most recently [Decentralized Finance](https://ethereum.org/en/defi/).
 Also I teach regular courses and research seminars on:

 <br>